Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 appealing way without confusing the viewer.

-### Research Question 1:Predicting the Content of College Fight Songs Using Tempo and Duration
+### Research Question 1: Predicting the Content of College Fight Songs Using Tempo and Duration

 Our first research question is:

-> "How does the tempo and duration of a college football team’s fight
+> “How does the tempo and duration of a college football team’s fight
 > song predict the content of the song, specifically the number of
-> clichés/tropes?
+> clichés/tropes?”

 Before delving deeper into the analysis, we will first look at the distributions of the two explanatory variables, `bpm` and